ChibuikeLawrence12345/Aggregate-Popularity-Analysis-of-Social-Buzz-s-Top-Categories/README.md

 ##  Summary & Recommendations
 - **Prioritize Animals and Science** content → consistently lead in popularity and align with user interests
 - **Capitalize on Healthy Eating** → strong engagement indicates partnership opportunities with food & health brands
-- **Double down on photos** → lower production cost vs. videos and highest engagement levels
+- **Double down on photos** → lower production cost vs videos and highest engagement levels
-- **Leverage May and August/Q2** → peak posting months, ideal for high-visibility campaigns
+- **Leverage May and August/Quarter2 and Quarter3** → peak posting months, ideal for high-visibility campaigns

 ---